atsaloli/cicd/02_55-continuous-deployment.md

 Run the preceding pipeline and observe the different stages and jobs in each stage.

-Now change `$my_greeting` in `Hello.php` from "Hello world" to "Hello LISA world".
+Now change `$my_greeting` in `Hello.php` from "Hello world" to "Hello everyone".
 What do you predict will happen when the pipeline runs?
 Observe what happens and see if you accurately predicted.